Show Table of Contents

 If the Publish Workbook option does not appear on the Server menu, make sure a worksheet or dashboard tab is active (not the Data Source tab).

 If necessary, sign in to a server.
 For Tableau Online, enter https://online.tableau.com.
-For more information, see Sign in to Tableau Server or Online in Desktop.
+For more information, see Sign in to Tableau Server or Online.

 In the Publish Workbook dialog box, select the project, enter a name for the workbook, and add search tags.